obsxrver/ComfyUI-Distributed/README.md

 ## Workflow Examples

 ### Basic Parallel Generation
 Generate multiple images in the time it takes to generate one.
 Each worker uses a different seed.
+Works with any workflow that outputs images.

 ![Clipboard Image (6)](https://github.com/user-attachments/assets/9598c94c-d9b4-4ccf-ab16-a21398220aeb)